Breamore House and Countryside Museum a wonderful New Forest day out.

-Breamore Manor House and Countryside Museum is set in the beautiful Avon Valley on the edge of the New Forest National Park.
+Breamore House Museum New Forest is set in the beautiful Avon Valley on the edge of the New Forest National Park.

-I visited Breamore House again recently and it is definitely one of my favourite historic houses.
+I visited Breamore House in the New Forest again recently and it is definitely one of my favourite historic houses.
 The Countryside Museum is well worth a visit too for all the family and for all ages.

 It is set in magnificent parkland and farmland.

-It is an Elizabethan home, between Salisbury and Fordingbridge in the Avon Valley.
+It is an Elizabethan home, between Salisbury and Fordingbridge in the Avon Valley part of this National Park.
 As you travel through the beautiful village of Breamore you will see geese on the green and picturesque thatched cottages scattered about.

 This historic house was completed in 1583 and is in the classic Elizabethan E style.